Follow these principles to help keep your roof fall protection program current and compliant.

 What does this mean for roofers?
 The more features we add to roofs, the more traffic we can expect on them – whether that’s builders, maintenance staff, or occupants out to enjoy leisure spaces.
 More people means a greater risk for falls, which means even closer attention needs to be paid to roof fall protection measures at all phases of construction and use.

 Lawmakers are keeping up with these trends too, so as new technologies and trends emerge, officials continue to update safety legislation to stay current.
 This means you, as a roofer or a roofing employer, must keep a close eye on not just popular new roof features, but resulting new laws that may go along with them.

-With this background, and these changes in mind, here are some guiding principles to keep in mind as you continuously improve your roof fall safety program so it’s not just compliant with relevant regulations, but also help gets you and your employees home safe to your families each day.
+With this background, and these changes in mind, here are some guiding principles to keep in mind as you continuously improve your roof fall safety program so it’s not just compliant with relevant regulations, but also helps get you and your employees home safe to your families each day.